bjt-user/java/gradle.md

 Now I went to `Window -> Preferences -> Gradle`\
 Then I enabled `specific gradle version` and chose the latest version.
 (7.4.1)\
 Now it seems to work.

+But I don't have the folder structure that gradle wants and I can't create a new class by right-clicking the project\
+because it is `not a java project`.

 ***
 #### Tutorial